Parramatta Eels: Parramatta Eels–Penrith Panthers rivalry

 Another rivalry is with neighboring Western Sydney club the Penrith Panthers.
 The match between the two is known as the "Western Sydney derby" or "The Battle of the West".
 Aside from local 'bragging rights' the rivalry is also partly founded in bitterness associated with the former status of the Penrith district as part of the Parramatta rugby league district.
 The relationship between local Penrith clubs and the Parramatta District was often problematic; players and officials in the Penrith area considered themselves ignored and neglected by the Parramatta club during the 1950s and 1960s.
 Parramatta beat Penrith in two finals games in 1985 winning 38-6 and in 2000 when Parramatta won again 28–10.
 In 2021, Penrith beat Parramatta in a tight and bruising affair 8–6 on their way to winning the 2021 Grand Final.

 In round 9 of the 2022 NRL season, Parramatta defeated Penrith 22–20 at Penrith Stadium.
 This ended Penrith's eight match winning streak to start the season and it was also the first time Penrith had lost at the ground since the 2019 NRL season.
 In round 20 of the same season, Parramatta defeated Penrith 34–10.
 Parramatta were the only team in the 2022 NRL season to beat Penrith twice.
 In the 2022 finals series, Penrith defeated Parramatta 27–8 in the qualifying final.
 The two clubs would then meet in the 2022 NRL Grand Final with Penrith securing back to back premierships defeating Parramatta 28–12.
 Following the grand final, some of the Penrith players mocked the Parramatta club in public and on social media with James Fisher-Harris saying that Parramatta were now Penrith's sons followed by the player inviting Penrith supporters to chant "We hate Parra" and Jarome Luai posting on social media "Daddy loves you" which was in reference to Luai saying before the grand final that Penrith were now Parramatta's "Daddy".

 In round 4 of the 2023 NRL season, Parramatta met Penrith in the grand final rematch.
 Parramatta went into the match having started the season winless.
-Parramatta lead the match 16–8 with less than seven minutes to play but Penrith levelled the game at 16-16 after Nathan Cleary kicked a 40-metre field goal with seconds remaining.
+Parramatta led the match 16–8 with less than seven minutes to play but Penrith levelled the game at 16-16 after Nathan Cleary kicked a 40-metre field goal with seconds remaining.
 In golden point extra-time, Mitchell Moses kicked a field goal to win the game for Parramatta 17–16.
 In the final round of the 2023 NRL season, Parramatta upset Penrith 32–18 with Parramatta winger Maika Sivo scoring four tries.
 In round 23 of the 2024 NRL season, Penrith staged one of the best comebacks in recent memory as they came from 16 points down to defeat Parramatta 36-34.
 Penrith scored three converted tries in six minutes to claim the victory.